ewegrzynowicz/COMP122PlayerProject/README.md

 ```

 ## Project 2 - Synthesizer
+Students will create a series of Synthesizer preset modules described in a JSON document.

 ## Project 3 - Sequencer & Beat Generator
+Students will describe a set of short musical seequences (chord progressions and/or melodies) and a set of rhythmic patterns (individual parts of a drum pattern).

 ## Project 4 - Algorithmic Music Generator
 Create a JSON describing Markov probability tables for both rhythm and pitch.
 The graph may be derived from an existing tune or may be entirely invented by the student.
 It is possible to create multiple Markov generators and to play them simultaneously (in time with the central Transport clock).